 Unaudited Pro Forma Net Loss per Share -- Pro forma basic and diluted net loss per share is computed by dividing net loss by the weighted average number of common shares outstanding for the period (excluding shares subject to repurchase) and the weighted average number of common shares resulting from the assumed conversion, from their respective issuance dates, of outstanding shares of Series A and Series B convertible preferred stock which will occur upon the closing of the planned initial public offering.
+The computation does not include the effect of a one-time dividend charge expected to be recorded upon conversion of the Series B convertible preferred stock (see Note 12).

-Unaudited Pro Forma Information -- Upon the closing of the planned initial public offering, each of the outstanding shares of Series A and Series B convertible preferred stock will convert into one share of common stock.
-The proforma balance sheet presents the Company's balance sheet as if this had occurred at March 31, 2001.
+Unaudited Pro Forma Information -- Upon the closing of the planned initial public offering, the outstanding shares of Series A and Series B convertible preferred stock will convert into an aggregate of 6,333,318 shares of common stock.
+The pro forma balance sheet presents the Company's balance sheet as if this had occurred at March 31, 2001 (see Note 12).